dopqLOL/Cline_Retry_Cicker/README.md

 6.  **(Optional)** Set the Click Limit, Detection Interval (sec), and Detection Range (Sensitivity).
 7.  **Start Monitoring**: The "Start Monitoring" button will be enabled once all required settings (Range, Click, Color 1, and Color 2 if in dual mode) are configured.
 Click the button or press the F9 key to begin.
 8.  **Stop Monitoring**: Click the "Stop Monitoring" button or press the F9 key while monitoring is active to stop.
+9.  **Settings**: Settings are automatically saved to the `settings.json` file when the application closes and are loaded the next time it starts.
 ### Notes <a name="notes-en"></a>

 *   The application window stays on top (`Topmost`).